Capital One Arena – Washington Capitals

 Your best entertainment options will involve traveling a bit away from the arena, but not far.
 That’s because you’re in DC, the nation’s capital, and there’s a lot to do.
 The best part is that most of it’s free.
 Whether it’s checking out the many memorials and monuments on and around the National Mall, visiting one of the numerous museums, or simply taking in the historic sights, there’s something for everyone here.
 All government-run attractions are free to the public, though some private ones are not.
 Keep in mind, however, that if you wish to tour the Capitol or the White House, you will need to book that in advance.

 Capitals fans truly know how to “Unleash the Fury,” as the popular video goes.
 There was a time not so long ago when Capitals’ games were sparsely attended and had a dead atmosphere, but this is no longer the case.
 With players like Alexander Ovechkin combined with a team that is actually successful, the Capitals have among the loudest and most passionate fans in DC.
 They’ll show up on time, they’ll stay for the whole game, and they’ll cheer their team loudly and passionately.
 Chants of “Let’s go Caps!” are ubiquitous and are often accompanied by airhorns.
 The result is a raucous atmosphere that can be intimidating to opposing teams.
+At big moments in the game, it can be absolutely deafening in here with how loud the crowd gets.

 If you don’t want to chance it with Metro, you can drive to the game.
 Ample garage parking is available but is costly.
 The exact cost varies by the day and based on availability, but expect to pay at least $20 and probably much more.